- Home

 - Equity Release

-- Five popular reasons people are releasing equity in 2024
+- Five popular reasons people release equity from their homes

-Thousands of homeowners aged 55 and over are releasing equity from their homes this year to give their finances a boost.
+Thousands of homeowners aged 55 and over release equity from their homes every year to give their finances a boost.

 While one person’s motivation for turning to equity release may be different from others, there are some key reasons that prompt most people to unlock some of their property wealth.